 |L.V.
 Hubersky, Rector, with Honorary Doctors at Taras Shevchenko National University of Kyiv 2009|

 The Taras Shevchenko National University of Kyiv has a number of auxiliary facilities: Astronomical Observatory, the Fomin Botanical Garden, the Maksymovych Academic Library, the Kaniv Nature Reserve, a publishing and reprographics unit called “Kyiv University”, an Informatics Centre, a Ukrainian Studies Centre, a Geological and Zoological Museum, a Museum of the History of the University, an interfaculty Museum of Linguistics, and others.

 |Graduates of Taras Shevchenko National University of Kyiv|

 Today the University has bilateral partnership agreements with 227 foreign educational and scientific institutions from 57 countries.
-180 foreign academics and lecturers from 32 countries visit the University annually to collaborate in research, attending conferences, and giving lectures.
-Each year more than 1500 lecturers, researchers and students travel abroad to 59 countries.
-Two-thirds of those take overseas trips in 2014 travelled abroad for academic purposes (conferences, training, and research).
+180 foreign academics and lecturers from 32 countries visit the University annually to collaborate in research, attending conferences and giving lectures.
+Each year more than 1500 lecturers, researchers, and students travel abroad to 59 countries.
+Two-thirds of those take overseas trips in 2014 traveled abroad for academic purposes (conferences, training, and research).

-Today Taras Shevchenko National University of Kyiv is a classical university with a research profile, whose primary objectives are education, research and innovation.
+Today the Taras Shevchenko National University of Kyiv is a classical university with a research profile, whose primary objectives are education, research, and innovation.